Viewers are angry that Disney+ removed this sci-fi film less than two months after release

 Viewers have expressed their disappointment that new sci-fi film Crater has been pulled from Disney+ less than two months after its release.

-The film – which premiered on May 12 and came from Stranger Things‘ producers Dan Cohen and Shawn Levy – is about a recently bereaved boy growing up on a lunar colony who takes a trip to a legendary crater with his four best friends.
+The film – which premiered on May 12 and came from Stranger Things producers Dan Cohen and Shawn Levy – is about a recently bereaved boy growing up on a lunar colony who takes a trip to a legendary crater with his four best friends.

 Directed by Kyle Patrick Alvarez and starring Isaiah Russell-Bailey, Mckenna Grace and Billy Barratt, it reportedly cost $53.4million (£42million), but was only on the streaming service for 48 days before it was removed.